petersonzeferino/petersonzeferino/README.md

 ### Hi there 👋🏾
 <p>My name is Peterson Zeferino from Brazil (🇧🇷) and I'm passionate about solving problems using technology 😄</p>

-- 🔭 I'm currently working on Recovery Group as Senior Software Engineer
+- 🔭 I'm currently working on [Recovery Group](https://www.gruporecovery.com/) as Senior Software Engineer
 - 🌱 I’m currently learning cloud computing in Azure and AWS
 - 👯 I’m always looking for ways to share my knowledge and recently I’m writing them on [Medium](https://medium.com/@petersonzeferino)
 - 💬 Ask me about Azure, AWS, .NET, Angular, React, Architecture, DDD, TDD and BDD (If you want to talk about another topic, I will be very happy to learn with you).
-- ⚡ Curiosidade: já fui grafiteiro e skatista, sou de Sorocaba, São Paulo, meu time preferido é o Cruzeiro Esporte Clube - Minas Gerais e atualmente moro em Curitiba, Paraná.

 Would you like to find me?